 I used Sterling’s core design system for UI primitives, like input fields and buttons—but I didn’t strictly adhere to the design system.

-Sterling’s target users are enterprise HR professionals, who are pretty different from a small business owner.
-We diverged from the design system when doing so enabled us to better design for our customer base.
+Sterling’s target users are enterprise HR professionals, who are pretty different from a small business (SMB) owner.
+We diverged from the design system for things like how we set up our column grid, and the spacing between form elements, because our customer research showed that dense forms lowered the conversion rates we have with SMB customers.

 Launching the redesign doubled our conversion rate